sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 ### Create UI for page to display process info
+In this step, we will design the page to display a list of all the processes the user has started, and for each there will be a button for the user to get updated status on each one.

 1. Click on the **Create Sales Order** page link.

     ![Open pages](page-open.png)